vtfk/prod-zeit-graphql-api/README.md

 # [WiP] GraphQL Combined APIs
-GraphQL API which combines several REST APIs.
+GraphQL API that combines several REST APIs.

 ## Authentication
 Use a [JWT](https://jwt.io/) as a Bearer token in the header with key "Authorization".